Origami-Cloudless-AI/software-engineering-project/README.md

 ![](images/mvp_006.png){height=90%}
 ::::
 :::
-No need to cascade MLs so that Cloud control panel commands each node independently.
+No cascading MLs but parallerizing with nodes.

 # MVP7